Paul Berman: History of the 1968 generation

 Berman's A Tale of Two Utopias and Power and the Idealists are the first two parts of a history of the so-called Generation of 1968 (of which he was a member).
 He argues that packaged together with the liberal ideals in this movement were decidedly disturbing elements.
-Joschka Fischer, for example, the 1968 activist who would later become a leading figure in the German Green Party and Foreign Minister, decided that there was in fact the presence of anti-Semitic impulses in this movement when he saw the Revolutionary Cells participate in the Entebbe hijacking.
+Joschka Fischer, for example, the 1968 activist who would later become a leading figure in the German Green Party and Foreign Minister, decided that there was in fact the presence of antisemitic impulses in this movement when he saw the Revolutionary Cells participate in the Entebbe hijacking.
 The hijackers split the passengers by ethnicity, with Jews on the one side and non-Jews on the other, with the intention to kill all of the former.

 Also, Berman tracks major figures like Bernard Kouchner—the later founder of Doctors Without Borders—a member of the 1968 Generation who would later marry active improvement of human rights to established political goals.

 At the close of the book, Berman considers the effect of the war in Iraq on these graduates of '68.
 He suggests that the war split the movement greatly, with many now deeply aware of the dramatic excesses of the regime of Saddam Hussein, as well as the potential negative consequences if such a dictator remained in power.
 Nonetheless, they were deeply concerned by the arguments offered by the Bush administration.